-This is also called behavioral testing and focuses on the functional requirements of software.
-It fully

-Exercises all the functional requirements for a program and finds incorrect or missing functions, interface

-Errors, database errors etc. This is performed in the later stages in the testing process.
-Treats the system as

-Black box whose behavior can be determined by studying its input and related output not concerned with the internal.
-The various testing methods employee adheres are:
+This is also called behavioural testing and focuses on the functional requirements of software.
+It fully exercises all the functional requirements for a program and finds incorrect or missing functions, interface errors, database errors etc. This is performed in the later stages in the testing process.
+Treats the system as black box whose behaviour can be determined by studying its input and related output Not concerned with the internal.
+The various testing methods employed here are:

-Graph based testing method: Testing begins by creating a graph of important objects and their relationships

-And then devising a series of tests that will cover the graph so that each object and relationship is exercised

-And errors are uncovered.
+1) Graph based testing method: Testing begins by creating a graph of important objects and their relationships and then devising a series of tests that will cover the graph so that each object and relationship is exercised and errors are uncovered.

-Fig:O-Rgraph.
+Fig: O-R graph.

-1)Equivalence partitioning: This divides the input domain of a program into classes of data from which test cases can be derived.
+2) Equivalence partitioning: This divides the input domain of a program into classes of data from which test

+Cases can be derived.
 Define test cases that uncover classes of errors so that no. of test cases are reduced.
-This is based on equivalence classes which represent a set of valid or invalid states for input conditions.
+This is based on equivalence classes which represents a set of valid or invalid states for input conditions.
 Reduces the cost of testing